Save £50 on flights and hotels with a new American Express Travel cashback credit

 Remember that you have until 28th February to do the required £200 of spending although your travel can be for a future date.

 PS.
-If you missed it, take a look at our recent article on the top 10 reasons why you should apply for an American Express Platinum card.
+If you missed it, take a look at our recent article on the top 10 benefits of the American Express Platinum card.

 If you are looking to apply for a new credit card, here are our top recommendations based on the current sign-up bonuses.